-I. INTRODUCTION
+I INTRODUCTION

-In recent years due to the miniaturization of technology semiconductor process and computation for survival in the current market conditions constant customization is required.
+In recent years due to the miniaturization of semiconductor process technology computation for survival in the current market conditions constant customization is required.
 The semiconductor process technology is changing at a faster pace during 1971 semiconductor process technology was 10μm, during 2010 the technology is reduced to 32nm and future is promising for a process technology with 10nm.
 Intel, Toshiba and Samsung have reported that the process technology would be further reduced to 10nm in the future.
 So with decreasing process technology and increasing consumer design constraints SoC has evolved, where all the functional units of a system are modelled on a single chip.
-SoC buses [1] are used to interconnect an Intellectual Property (IP) core to the surrounding interface.
-These are not real buses, but they reside in Field Programmable Gate Array
+SoC buses [1] are used to interconnect an Intellectual